ljw1004/csharpspec/csharp/attributes.md

 A conditional method is subject to the following restrictions:

--  The conditional method must be a method in a *class-declaration* or *struct-declaration*.
+*  The conditional method must be a method in a *class_declaration* or *struct_declaration*.
 A compile-time error occurs if the `Conditional` attribute is specified on a method in an interface declaration.
--  The conditional method must have a return type of `void`.
+*  The conditional method must have a return type of `void`.
--  The conditional method must not be marked with the `override` modifier.
+*  The conditional method must not be marked with the `override` modifier.
 A conditional method may be marked with the `virtual` modifier, however.
 Overrides of such a method are implicitly conditional, and must not be explicitly marked with a `Conditional` attribute.
--  The conditional method must not be an implementation of an interface method.
+*  The conditional method must not be an implementation of an interface method.
 Otherwise, a compile-time error occurs.

-In addition, a compile-time error occurs if a conditional method is used in a *delegate-creation-expression*.
+In addition, a compile-time error occurs if a conditional method is used in a *delegate_creation_expression*.
 The example

 ```csharp
 #define DEBUG